GarvitOfficial/canvas/README.md

 ## Quick Start

+- Zero‑install: open `index.html` in any modern browser; no preinstallation.
-- Open `index.html` directly, or run a local server:
+- Or run a local server:
   - `python3 -m http.server 8000` and visit `http://localhost:8000/`

 ## Controls